ProjectIgnis/Distribution/README.md

 			* Editing a deck
 		* You can invite people to join your room.
 To do it: host a room, then in the Discord PC application you can create an invite in the input text bar.
 		* Similarly, you can join a room through the invite created.
 If Ygopro/Edopro is closed, clicking in the invite will launch the application

-* Added a basic hand test mode accessible in deck edit to play out a combo via a puzzle.

 * Scripts now load from one subdirectory level in the script folder only.